muneebuddinadil/fruit-detection/README.md

 ![](Images/Graph.png)

 The figure below demonstrates that recognizing an apple and a banana is 84.79% and 83.61% accurate, respectively.
-The characteristics are extracted precisely, and the target components are identified accurately. :smile: Hence, we can conclude that CNN-based deep learning algorithms (R-CNN) performs better in terms of accuracy and image processing speed wehn compared to other methods.
+The characteristics are extracted precisely, and the target components are identified accurately. :smile: Hence, we can conclude that CNN-based deep learning algorithms (R-CNN) performs better in terms of accuracy and image processing speed when compared to other methods.

 ![](Images/detection.png)
 ***